 Time Limit For Your Dental Negligence Claim

-As with every other medical negligence claim, the Limitation Act of 1980 stipulates a strict time limit for making dental negligence claims.
-This Act stipulates that you only have a three-year time frame from the date of the dental negligence or from the date you became aware of it to make a dental claim.
+As with other medical negligence claim, the Limitation Act of 1980 stipulates a strict time limit for making dental claims.
+You only have a three-year time frame from the date of the dental negligence or from the date you became aware of it to make a dental claim.
 If unfortunately, the individual is dead, this three-year time limit starts from the date of death.

 The few exceptions to the rule are;